 Loop on the actual input sample location:

-For hybrid sample = (int) actual input sample - 2 to (int) actual input sample +3 (Note #5.
-One extra hybrid sample created to the left and right of the minimum number of samples needed for Akima interpolation)
+For hybrid sample = (int) actual input sample - 2 to (int) actual input sample +3.
+One extra hybrid sample created to the left and right of the minimum number of samples needed for Akima interpolation.

 In the case of NN resampling, the loop limits are reduced to: